wavefrontHQ/docs/pages/doc/wavefront_api.md

 The API is publicly documented in the Swagger generated API documentation.
 To access the API documentation from the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select **API Documentation**.

+## Code Samples

+You can find some code samples on the [VMware code website](https://code.vmware.com/samples?categories=Sample&tags=wavefront).
+We're providing these samples as is - some are from the Wavefront team, others will come from the community.

 ## API Categories
 Wavefront supports the following API categories: